Affiliate links on Android Authority may earn us a commission. Learn more.

 Lastly, tap Clear data at the bottom.

-If you have a Samsung device, see our guide for the complete method of removing cookies and cache.
+If you have a Samsung device, see our guide for removing cookies and cache.

 How to clear cache and cookies on Chrome (iPhone)